Sligo county football team: History

+20th century: Two Connacht SFC titles

 Due to its much smaller population than both County Galway and County Mayo, the two dominant forces in the province of Connacht, and competition from professional League of Ireland soccer team Sligo Rovers in the county's capital town.
 The county football team has never been able release itself from the shackles inherent in the provincial championship format.
 It has won the Connacht Senior Football Championship (SFC) on only three occasions, with about 50 years between each win.
 These championships came in 1928, 1975 and 2007.

 Sligo has never appeared in an All-Ireland Senior Football Championship (SFC) final.
 The 1922 championship is the closest it has come, defeating Roscommon, Mayo and Galway to win the Connacht title, and beating Tipperary in the subsequent All-Ireland semi-final that followed.
 However an objection from Galway on what is described as "a flimsy technicality" led to the Connacht decider being brought to a replay, which Sligo lost.
 Sligo met the same fate in the inaugural National Football League campaign of 1926, beating Laois to reach the final, only for Laois to object on the grounds of a Sligo player's name being misspelled; Sligo lost the replay.
 This gives Sligo the unique position of having qualified for an All-Ireland Senior Football Championship final and a National Football League final, without ever having contested either.

 In 1954, Sligo reached the Connacht SFC final against Galway, only for an equalising goal in the final minute to be disallowed.
 In 1962, Sligo reached the Connacht SFC final against Roscommon, and led for much of the match only to be blighted by a sudden string of injuries, miss a 50 while two points ahead in the final minute, and then gift soon-to-be All-Ireland SFC finalists Roscommon a goal in what is regarded as "one of the great football tragedies in Connacht".
 In 1965, Sligo reached the Connacht SFC final against Galway and gained a seven-point lead, only for one of its players to be "mysteriously sent to the full-forward spot", causing "the entire team [to lose] momentum" and the match.

 The county Vocational Schools team reached two All-Ireland finals in 1962 and 1963, losing both to Dublin City.

 In 1975, Sligo won the Connacht SFC for the first time since 1928.